dapak2002/programming-languages-2022/report.md

 - Exploring Hoare logic in more depth.
 - A math project that explores the category theoretic foundations of programming languages.
 - A project on computability and/or complexity: halting problem, Turing completeness, Church-Turing thesis, etc.
 - Applying the methods of the class to problems in the book Goedel, Escher, Bach.
+Writing a dialogue in the spirit of GEB.
 - Typeinference in lambda calculus, natural deduction, Curry-Howard correspondence.

 ## Writing Tips: